 I began developing this approach to trace the evolution of metabolism back to the roots of the tree of life, with a particular focus on microbes living at deep-sea hydrothermal vents.
 The general goals of this work are to understand how prebiotic geochemistry gave rise to biochemistry, and how this `chemical selection’ shaped the subsequent diversification of life (see Braakman & Smith 2012, 2013, 2014 and Braakman 2013).

 Going forward another major goal is to identify feedbacks between Earth and the biosphere in their long-term co-evolution.
-The two main repositories of biospheric and Earth system evolution are the genomic and geologic records, and metabolism is to key temporally aligning and mechanistically linking them.
+The two main repositories of biospheric and Earth system evolution are the genomic and geologic records, and decoding the logic of the universal chart of metabolism is key in temporally and mechanistically linking them.
 Major opportunities exist in combining increasingly accurate molecular clock dating of microbial divergences with mechanisms of how their emergent metabolic phenotypes chemically modify their environment.
 This could help us identify correlations among chemical proxies in geochemical sediment record that may reflect interconnected changes in the Earth’s global elemental cycles that are in turn recorded in the genomic record.

 A collaborative trans-disciplinary approach is key in this work, and I have been fortunate to be able to start building a network of wonderful and inspiring colleagues from many different backgrounds.
 Working together as a community, and collaboratively bridging disciplines at the interface of chemical, biological, geological and complex systems science, I believe we will increasingly be able to tackle the “big questions” of how life and our Earth are intertwined and co-evolve.